-All 2nd stage seed-cotton cleaning systems sampled utilized 1D3D cyclones to control emissions (Fig. 4), but there were some cyclone design variations among the gins.
-All the gins, except gins A and E, split the system exhaust flow between two cyclones in a dual configuration (side by side as opposed to one behind another).
-The system airstreams for gins A and E were exhausted through a single cyclone.
-Inlets on all the 2nd stage seedcotton cleaning cyclones were 2D2D type, except gin A that had inverted 1D3D inlets.
-Expansion chambers were present on 2nd stage seed-cotton cleaning cyclones at all gins, except gins E and F that had standard cones.
+All overflow systems sampled utilized 1D3D cyclones to control emissions (Fig. 4), but there were some cyclone design variations among the gins.

+Gins C and D split the system exhaust flow between two cyclones in a dual configuration (side by side as opposed to one behind another).
+The system airstream for gins A and E was exhausted through a single cyclone.
+Inlets on all the overflow cyclones were inverted 1D3D type, except gin D that had 2D2D inlets.
+Expansion chambers were present on overflow cyclones at gins A and D, and gins C and E had standard cones.
 All of the cyclone variations outlined above, if properly designed and maintained, are recommended for controlling cotton gin emissions (Whitelock et al., 2009).
-The cyclones at gin F had angle-iron welded inside, down the length of the cone.
-This is occasionally done by cyclone manufacturers for systems with high particulate loading, especially sand, to encourage material to exit the cyclone more quickly and reduce cone wear; this is not a recommended practice.
-Buser et al. (2015) provided detailed descriptions of the abatement cyclones that were tested.
+Boykin et al. (2015) provided additional details of the cyclone variations for the systems tested.

 Method 17 Stack Sampling.
-The samples utilized for the PSD analyses and gravimetric sample data used in developing the PSD characteristics and PSD-based emission factors were obtained from EPA Method 17 stack testing (CFR, 1978) that was conducted at the five gins with 2nd stage seed-cotton cleaning systems as part of the overall cotton gin sampling project described by Buser et al. (2012).
+The samples utilized for the PSD analyses and gravimetric sample data used in developing the PSD characteristics and PSD-based emission factors were obtained from EPA Method 17 stack testing (CFR, 1978) that was conducted at the four gins with overflow systems as part of the overall cotton gin sampling project described by Buser et al. (2012).
 The Method 17 sampling methods and the procedures for retrieving the filter and conducting acetone wash of the sampler nozzle are described in the EPA Method 17 documentation (CFR, 1978).
-Further details of the project specific sampling methods, procedures, and results of the EPA Method 17 stack testing were reported by Buser et al. (2015).
+Further details of the project specific sampling methods, procedures, and results of the EPA Method 17 stack testing were reported by Boykin et al. (2015).

 Laboratory Analysis.
 All laboratory analyses were conducted at the USDA-ARS Air Quality Lab (AQL) in Lubbock, TX.
-All filters were conditioned in an environmental chamber $(21 \pm 2^{\circ}C)$ [70 \pm 3.6° F]; $35 \pm 5\%$ RH) for 48 h prior to gravimetric analyses.
-Filters were weighed in the environmental chamber on a Mettler MX-5 microbalance (Mettler-Toledo Inc., Columbus, OH;1 μg readability and 0.9 μg repeatability) after being passed through an antistatic device.
+All filters were conditioned in an environmental chamber $(21 \pm 2^{\circ}C [70 \pm 3.6^{\circ}F];$ $35 \pm 5\%$ RH) for 48 h prior to gravimetric analyses.
+Filters were weighed in the environmental chamber on a Mettler MX-5 microbalance (Mettler-Toledo Inc., Columbus, OH; 1 μg readability and 0.9 μg repeatability) after being passed through an antistatic device.
 The MX-5 microbalance was leveled on a marble table and housed inside an acrylic box to minimize the effects of air currents and vibrations.
 To reduce recording errors, weights were digitally transferred from the microbalance directly to a spreadsheet.
 Technicians wore latex gloves and a particulate respirator mask to avoid contaminating the filter or sample.
 AQL procedures required that each sample be weighed three times.
 If the standard deviation of the weights for a given sample exceeded 10 μg, the sample was reweighed.
 Gravimetric procedures for the acetone wash tubs were the same as those used for filters.